Virginia HOA Laws

 The governing documents may contain the process for dissolution of an HOA.
 If it is not, the board members of the HOA must propose dissolution to the members of the HOA.

 After a proposal, appropriate notice must be provided to the members of the HOA.
-Unless otherwise specified by the governing documents, more than two-thirds of all the voters must approve dissolution to dissolve.
+Unless otherwise specified by the governing documents, more than two-thirds of all the voters must approve the dissolution.

 If approved, the agreeing members will sign a termination agreement, settle any debts, dispose of assets belonging to the HOA, and file the necessary documentation with the Virginia State Corporate Commission to complete the dissolution.